stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 ## Dataset

-I recommend starting with [MNIST digit recognition dataset](http://yann.lecun.com/exdb/mnist/) (60k grayscale 28x28 images).
+I recommend starting with [MNIST digit recognition dataset](http://yann.lecun.com/exdb/mnist/) (60k grayscale 28x28 images), included in [keras.datasets](https://keras.io/datasets/).

 A more interesting dataset, and harder for classical machine learning algorithms, is [notMNIST](http://yaroslavvb.blogspot.com/2011/09/notmnist-dataset.html) (letters A-J from strange fonts).
 If you want to start with in, here is my [gist for notMNIST loading and logistic regression in Keras](https://gist.github.com/stared/70daf8e0334abf6e7527259e7221f568).

+A more advanced once, still at verge of using CPU is [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html) (also in [keras.datasets](https://keras.io/datasets/)).

 ## Standing at the shoulders of giants

-Creating a new neural network has a lot in common with cooking -
+Creating a new neural network has a lot in common with cooking - The most important cooking contest is ImageNet.

+For example, for image segmentation

 If tou

 * [How to train your Deep Neural Network](http://rishy.github.io/ml/2017/01/05/how-to-train-your-dnn/) - how many layers, parameters, etc

-## Machine Learning context

 ## Infrastructure

 For small problems, you can use your personal computer - even if it is a laptop and computations are on CPU.

-For medium problems, you might be still able to use PC, but
+For medium problems, you might be still able to use PC, but it requires much more patience and trade-offs.

 * [Keras with GPU on Amazon EC2 – a step-by-step instruction](https://medium.com/@mateuszsieniawski/keras-with-gpu-on-amazon-ec2-a-step-by-step-instruction-4f90364e49ac) by Mateusz Sieniawski, my mentee

 ## Links